m-vz/varys/README.md

 # varys
 Spying on smart speakers.

+## Usage
+The `varys` CLI contains comprehensive documentation about its usage.
+Use `varys help` for details on available commands and `varys help <COMMAND>` for the documentation of specific commands.

 ## macOS Caveats
 ### CMake
 To build `whisper.cpp`, CMake is required.
 It can be installed using homebrew: